Baby sitting in a grassy field beside a dog

 • das Erdferkel (the aardvark)

-Unfriendly Encounters: Animals that Bite or Sting
+German Animals That Bite or Sting

 • die Ameise (the ant)